 (2) Oval, mild steel upper tabs, 1/4" thick, with 5/16"-18 threaded holes.

 (2) Mild steel upper tabs, 3/16" thick, with two 5/16" holes.

 (2) Lower mild steel tabs, 3/16" thick, with one 5/16" hole.

 (2) Pieces 1/2" thick Cold Rolled Steel, each 18" long.

 The oval tabs are designed to be welded to the side wall of a rear motorcycle fender.
-They can be welded inside the fender to keep them hidden, having first drilled holes for the hardware to pass through.
+They can be welded inside the custom motorcycle fender to keep them hidden, having first drilled holes for the hardware to pass through.
 The upper and lower strut tabs weld to the supplied 1/2" diameter, cold-rolled steel to make fender struts.
 Cut to length and bend (if desired) as needed.
 This entire setup gives a very strong, durable and reliable fender support.
 Using whatever style (hex head, button head allen, etc) 1/2" long hardware desired will secure the strut to the fender without having to put a nut to the inside.
 Alternatively, a slightly longer bolt and a half-thickness jam nut can be used (along with thread locker) for even more security.
 Everything included is mild steel, easy to weld, and Made in the USA!

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!